-International applicants that are applying for a Prior Learning Assessment and Recognition (PLAR) may be accepted for admission where they have a combination of knowledge, skills, experience and abilities, which are, in the opinion of the Registration Committee, substantially equivalent to the requirements set out in the Bylaws for new applicants.
+International applicants that are applying for a Prior Learning Assessment and Recognition (PLAR) may be accepted for admission where they have a combination of knowledge, skills, experience, and abilities, which are substantially equivalent to the requirements set out in the Bylaws for new applicants.

 *PLEASE NOTE: Prior to forwarding an assessment application, or any information, potential applicants must have completed a recent International English Language Testing System (IELTS) Academic, with minimum scores: